sbloedel/customer-service/README.md

 ### Things to note
 - Due to time constraints, there are limited unit tests.
 We need to go back and cover some areas that were skipped including some of the CRUD operations and utility classes.
 - Search for 'TODO:' in the code and you will see notes on areas that need further implementation consideration
+- I added a basic Winston logger that can be used to send a JSON formatted log message to Sumologic or Logz.

 ## Prerequisites
 Install [Docker](https://www.docker.com/)